 The District takes the following measures to ensure a safe learning environment for all students and staff:

 - Continuously educate students, staff, and community members about the importance of frequent hand washing; covering a cough or sneeze; not touching one’s eyes, nose, and mouth; staying home when ill; and other measures to prevent the spread of all communicable diseases;

 - Routinely disinfect campuses;

 - Monitor students for symptoms and refer students to the school nurse for assessment as appropriate;

 - School nurses exclude students from school attendance according to Department of State Health Services Guidelines; and

 - Work with Collin County Health and Human Services' Epidemiology Branch for any suspected case of a "Reportable Condition."

-- Observing their child for signs of infection that may include coughing, colds, fever, itching on the skin, scalp, and unusual rashes;
+- Observing their child for signs of infection that may include coughing, colds, fever, itching on the skin, and unusual rashes;

 - Keeping sick students at home and seeking medical attention for severe illness;